Are engaged in an academic program that also nurtures their curiosity and innate love of learning.

 When a teenager engages in the arts, they develop motivation and confidence, and they expand their creative and dynamic ways of thinking.
 As with our elementary school, we are dedicated to making the arts a regular part of our high school program.
-Classes will be taught by talented specialists in each area and include dance, choir, visual arts and drama.
+Classes will be taught by talented specialists in each area and include drama, visual arts, and hip-hop.

 Our school day goes from 9:30am to 4:30pm, allowing students to arrive better rested.
 Researchers such as Dr. JoAnn Deak have proven that teens need on average nine hours of sleep, and that if we want high school students to retain what we have taught them that day, we need them to sleep well that night.
 Additionally, teens benefit most when they sleep according to their natural circadian rhythms, which means they naturally stay up later and need to sleep in later.
 The New York Times has published several studies showing that high schools with later start times see behaviour problems diminish and test scores rise.

 Recent years show a troubling increase in the number of teenagers with long-term depression and anxiety.
 Our educators will use proven pillars of positive mental health education to help our students navigate their teen years with resilience and a positive outlook, and move into adulthood with a sense of connection, purpose and life satisfaction.

 Our school culture values initiative over compliance, even though it’s harder to measure.
 Our students feel comfortable – and even rewarded – by taking risks in learning.
 As Einstein said, “Failure is success in progress.”
 We respect our students’ opinions, and our educators make space to listen and observe, as well as teach and mentor.